MicrosoftDocs/azure-devops-docs/docs/pipelines/migrate/from-classic-pipelines.md

 Get started with Azure Pipelines by converting your existing Classic pipeline to use YAML.
 With a YAML-based pipeline, you can implement your CI/CD strategy as code and see its history, compare versions, blame, annotate, and so on.

 When you convert your Classic pipeline, the end product is two pipelines.
 You'll have one new YAML pipeline and a Classic pipeline that can be retired.
-Your Classic pipeline's run history will remain in the Classic pipeline.
+Your Classic pipeline's run history remains in the Classic pipeline.

 ## Prerequisites